aarushsing/Impulse-Coin/README.md

 # Impulse Coin

-Impulse Coin is a decentralized web application built on the Ethereum Network, designed to facilitate secure crowdfunding for R&D projects and startups.
+Impulse Coin is a decentralized web application built on the Ethereum Network, designed to facilitate secure crowdfunding campaigns for R&D projects and startups.
 This platform aims to revolutionize the conventional crowdfunding landscape by leveraging the power of blockchain technology to ensure transparency, security, and efficiency.

 ## Table of Contents